Crypto Market Outlook — Sideways Consolidation Dominates Amid Macro Shifts and Spot ETF Volume Stabilization

 Market pulse

-Our aggregate house view remains firmly anchored in a neutral stance, with 50% of our 12 recent analyses pointing to sideways consolidation, while bullish and bearish outlooks split the remaining 50% evenly at 25% each.
+Our aggregate house view remains firmly anchored in a neutral stance, with our 12 recent analyses pointing to sideways consolidation while bullish and bearish outlooks are evenly split.
 This balanced sentiment is mirrored in the 24-hour spot market action.
 Bitcoin (BTC) edged up 0.5% on flat trading volume, continuing its consolidation around the $67,000 mark.
 Meanwhile, Ethereum (ETH) and Solana (SOL) posted modest gains of 3.1% and 3.4% respectively, though both moves occurred on average trading volumes, suggesting a lack of strong institutional commitment.
 The speculative AI narrative, which recently rallied on the US Anthropic block, showed signs of exhaustion as Bittensor (TAO) retraced 6.4% on declining trading volume.
 Overall, the market pulse signals a transition phase where structural infrastructure developments are offset by macroeconomic uncertainties.

 Most likely direction